 The sound of bursting flames and explosions coming through your speakers always provides for a great viewing experience, but the way it’s handled in Fire Force really resonates and provides a great example for how it should be done.

 Music-wise, Fire Force also shines.
-It has some of my favorite opening and closing themes of all time, such as “MAYDAY (feat.
+It has some of the best opening and closing themes, such as “MAYDAY (feat.
 Ryo from Crystal Lake)” by Coldrain and “Inferno” by Mrs. GREEN APPLE.
 A great opening theme, in particular, can really set the tone for a season.
 It gets you excited for what’s to come and these two themes, in particular, succeeded at doing so more so than most.

 Fire Force isn’t perfect, but nothing is.
 And regardless of what its naysayers will tell you, it’s definitely worth watching.
 If you give it a chance, make sure you keep watching until the second part of the first season.
-I, like many people, was questioning the direction of the series within the first half, but trust me, it does pick up.
+I, like many people, was questioning the direction of the series within the first half, but trust me, it does pick up and it is good.